-This is a teaser pitch that we solved back in May, but folks continue to ask about it… and our older article is getting pretty stale, so we’re digging in for an updated look today.
+This is a teaser pitch that we solved back in May of 2018, but folks continue to ask about it… and our older article is getting pretty stale, so we’re digging in for an updated look today.

 The headline of the ad pretty much says it all: